 Land, buildings, equipment, arts and antiques are recorded at cost at date of acquisition or fair value at date of gift.
 Depreciation is computed utilizing the straight-line method over the estimated lives of the depreciable assets, as follows:

-Category Range of Estimated Useful Lives (Years)
+Range of Estimated Useful Lives (years)

+Category

-Land improvements 25
+Land improvements 20

-Buildings and Middlebury houses 20-60
+Buildings 20-60

-Equipment 3-20
+Equipment 4-10

 Arts and antiques are maintained as collections and, accordingly, are not depreciated.